zdurczok/hard_way/README.md

 # more_hard
 "Learn More Python 3 The Hard Way" Exercises
-My answers/implementation to/of exercises from "Learn More Python 3 The Hard Way" by Zed A. Shaw
+My solutions to exercises from "Learn More Python 3 The Hard Way" by Zed A. Shaw.